Katamaze/Leap/README.md

 I starterd using WHMCS in 2007 to run my hosting company.
 I quickly realized the importance of automation envisioning how it would increase my productivity, boosting service quality and making my life easier.
 It was love at the first sight.

 I spent the next 6 years coding like crazy on scripts that allowed me to run my business on autopilot.
-Everything was working automagically and more than once I managed to anticipate trends and technologies directly in my WHMCS.
+Everything was working automagically.
+More than once I managed to anticipate trends and technologies directly in my WHMCS.
 Here are some examples:

-* Bill clients for the actual usage of server resources on a hourly basis before OnApp and Advanced Billing were invented
+* Bill clients for the actual usage of server resources on a hourly basis before things like OnApp were invented
 * Install any CMS in one click from client area years before Plesk and cPanel incorporated this feature
 * Web panels to manage Teamspeak, Ventrilo and hundreds of game servers with dynamic batch scripts